crisbarril/Persistence/README.md

 ```

 # How to use
-To use this framework, you have to know just a few commons protocols that will be implemented for every database.
-This makes easy to change from one to another.
+To use this framework, you have to know just a few protocols.
+This makes easy to change from one database to another.

 ## Protocols